Yirmeyahuu/Yirmeyahuu/README.md

 🎯 A 23-year-old aspiring Full-Stack Web Developer from Bacolod City, Philippines.

 I specialize in building creative and interactive websites using modern front-end tools like React, Vite, and Tailwind CSS.
-I'm also experienced in Python and the Django framework for back-end development.
+I'm also experienced in Python and the Django framework for back-end development using databases – MySQL and Firestore.

 ---